 Woolf’s puzzling The Waves does not join in the conversation.
 Her faint smile is barely visible in half-darkness.

 She loves cafés but rarely drinks coffee.
 She drinks tea, plenty of tea, with soy or oat milk.
 Breathing in the fragrance of freshly brewed espresso and cappuccino, she reads and writes in those old charming places, sometimes with a sea view.
-She feels perfectly content, thinking, “I should get myself a cup of coffee.”
+She feels perfectly contented, thinking, “I should get myself a cup of coffee.”
 She lifts the flowery porcelain cup to her lips and sips it, her hot black tea.